RobRich999/Chromium_Clang/README.md

 Additional features of the build include modified compiler optimizations, plus whole-program analysis and cross-module optimization using "thin" link time optimization (ThinLTO), via build configuration modifications.

-Builds marked with the "+avx" targ requred a processor with AVX instruction set support.
+Builds marked with the "+avx" tag requred a processor with AVX instruction set support.

 Builds marked with the "+npm" tag utilize the LLVM "new pass manager" for building.

-Builds marked with the "+pgo" targ utilize profile-guided optimization of performance-targeted code paths.
+Builds marked with the "+pgo" tag utilize profile-guided optimization of performance-targeted code paths.

 Implementation of various options are subject to change depending upon performance, stability, and similar paramaters.